 I am a historian of economics.
 My main topic is the history of visualization in recent economics.
 I study how diagrams, graphs, pictures and tables have been used by economists as means of theorizing and/or for educational purposes.
+My most recent work is concerned with the history of economic education in the United States in the postwar period.
+I am interested in the way changes in economics textbooks and curriculums, as well as the more institutional debates within the economics professions, have reflected and/or affected the development of economic theorizing and its role in dealing with social issues.
 Broadly speaking, I am interested in how the development of economic methods is entrenched in peculiar communities and cultural practices.
-I am curious about how far we can go by using science studies and cultural history as role models for writing interesting new narratives in the history of economics.
-I am an assistant-Professor and a researcher at THEMA (CNRS UMR 8184) and I teach economics and management at the University of Cergy-Pontoise and at the IUFM of Versailles at Antony-Jouhaux.
+I am curious about how far we can go in using science studies and cultural history as role models for writing interesting new narratives in the history of economics.
+I am an assistant-Professor and a researcher at THEMA (CNRS UMR 8184) and I teach economics and management at the University of Cergy-Pontoise and at Sciences-Po Saint-Germain-en-Laye.
 I am also a member of the organizing committee of HISRECO (History of Recent Economics Conference) and co-organizer of the History of 'Economics as Culture' workshop.